hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 # For developers

-If you are familiar with F360 add-in development, you'll find P2PPCB Composer F360 uses a bunch of bizarre hacks.
+If you are familiar with F360 add-in development, you'll find PC0 uses a bunch of bizarre hacks.
 Let's see the hacks.

 ## RPA for decals